 Light dresses and button-down shirts are best unless you’re headed to the pool, in which case less is more.

-Visit Cocktail Bar is the lobby-level watering hole, with a 500-bin wine list and mod interiors.
-Up on the 13th floor, Visit Sky Bar is an alfresco option (the bar can be booked for rather elegant private parties too).
+The bar is part of Boca de Toro, serving fine wines and elegant cocktails.
+Up on the 13th floor, Visit Sky Bar is an alfresco option open from October to April.
 The bartenders mix mojitos, caipirinhas and martinis on the wood deck overlooking the city.

-Sandwiches, salads, classic breakfast items and other dishes can be delivered from 7am until midnight.
+Sandwiches, salads, classic breakfast items and other dishes can be delivered from 11.30am to 11.30pm.

 The city’s domestic airport is 20 minutes away by car.
 From Ezeiza International, which operates flights directly from London (www.britishairways.com), New York (www.aa.com) and elsewhere, the drive will take around 50 minutes.